Are growth stocks or value stocks outperforming right now?

 Today’s chart answers that question by presenting the total return trend for both the S&P 500 Growth Index and S&P 500 Value Index.

-Today’s chart illustrates that, since the Financial Crisis (late 2007), growth stocks (orange line) have outperformed value stocks (blue line).
+Today’s chart illustrates that, on a total return basis, growth stocks (orange line) have outperformed value stocks (blue line) since 2005.

 What is considered a growth stock?